Around the Gysin triangle I

-If the pairs are closed, we require also that this diagram is cartesian on the associated topological spaces.
+If the pairs are closed, we also require that this square is topologically cartesian\footnote{\emph{i.e.} cartesian as a square of topological spaces ; in other words, $B_{red}=(A \times_X Y)_{red}$.}.

-We add the following definitions~: \begin{itemize} \item The morphism $(f,g)$ is said to be cartesian if the above square is cartesian as a square of schemes. \item A morphism $(f,g)$ of closed pairs is said to be excisive if $f$ is {\'e}tale and $g_{red}$ is an isomorphism. \end{itemize} \end{df}
+We add the following definitions~: \begin{itemize} \item The morphism $(f,g)$ is said to be cartesian if the above square is cartesian as a square of schemes. \item A morphism $(f,g)$ of closed pairs is said to be excisive if $f$ is {\'e}tale and $g_{red}$ is an isomorphism. \item A morphism $(f,g)$ of smooth closed pairs is said to be transversal if it is cartesian and the source and target have the same codimension. \end{itemize} \end{df}

 We will denote conventionally open pairs as fractions $(X/U)$.